apache/druid/docs/content/querying/sql.md

 ## Query execution

-Queries without aggregations will use Druid's [Scan](scan-query.html) or [Select](select-query.html) native query types.
+Queries without aggregations will use Druid's [Scan](scan-query.html) native query type.
-Scan is used whenever possible, as it is generally higher performance and more efficient than Select.
-However, Select is used in one case: when the query includes an `ORDER BY __time`, since Scan does not have a sorting feature.

 Aggregation queries (using GROUP BY, DISTINCT, or any aggregation functions) will use one of Druid's three native aggregation query types.
 Two (Timeseries and TopN) are specialized for specific types of aggregations, whereas the other